Baseyoyoyo/Higher-or-Lower/README.md

 ### Whats New?

-The `scores.py` file now automatically runs so at the end of the game it asks the user if they would like to view the High Scores.
+All of the main code has been put into classes which can be viewed in the [classes directory](classes/)

 ### How To Run

-Type into console `python -m game.py` and hit enter the program should now automatically run.
+First make sure you are in the game folders directory.
+Then type into the console `python game.py` and hit enter the program should now automatically run.

 ### Tests

 The core classes that form the game are tested with Python's unittest.
 Tests can be found in the [tests directory](tests/).

 To easily run the tests, I've included a bash script.
 From the root of the project, use `./test` and the all tests will be run.

+### Thanks

+A big thanks to Chris Garrett for helping me to develop a further understanding of python and teaching me ways to improve the code in multiple different ways such as abstraction and adding classes.
+This complete project would not have been possible without him.